J-O-H-N-P-A-U-L/portfolio/pages/index.md

 ## Impressions
 #### IT Manager (2001 to 2002)
-**Technologies:** HTML, CSS, JavaScript, Classic ASP, SQL Server, FoxPro
+**Tech Stack:** HTML, CSS, JavaScript, Classic ASP, SQL Server, FoxPro
 #### Selected Responsibilities and Contributions:
 * Managed the IT department, motivate staff, and effectively communicate plans projects and projects through to upper management.